nexsol-technologies/spring-cloud-gateway-plugins/spring-cloud-gateway-filters/README.md

 ```

 ### CorrelationId
-The filter `CorrelationId` add the `x-correlation-id` in http header : the value is the traceId of Micrometer tracing observation.
+The `CorrelationId` filter adds the `x-correlation-id` header to the HTTP response.
+Its value is the `traceId` from Micrometer Tracing observation.
 ```yaml
 spring.cloud.gateway:
   webfilter:
     correlation-id.enabled: true
 ```

+This filter relies on Micrometer Tracing observation, so you need to include `spring-boot-starter-actuator` and provide a [tracer implementation](https://docs.spring.io/spring-boot/reference/actuator/tracing.html) in your classpath.

 ### Recaptcha

-The filter `Recaptcha` verifies and validates a CAPTCHA score using Google's reCAPTCHA.
+The `Recaptcha` filter verifies and validates a CAPTCHA score using Google's reCAPTCHA.
-Useful to non authenticated API's, offering a simple layer of protection with CAPTCHA.
+It provides a simple layer of protection for non-authenticated APIs.

 usage: